taofit/taofit/README.md

-### Hi there 👋

-- 👤 I am a web developer with a focus on Typescript and Golang development.
-- 🔭 I’m working on my Reactnative and Typescript side project.
+Hello, I'm Tao 👋

+I'm a seasoned Senior Software Developer focused on delivering robust applications using Go (Golang) and TypeScript.
+I thrive on leveraging these languages to solve complex web challenges.

+🚀 Exploring: Diving deeper into the React Native ecosystem as I work on personal projects, always refining my approach to modern mobile development.

-- 👯 I want to collaborate on exciting projects in a new work environment.
+🌱 Seeking: Opportunities to join and contribute to collaborative teams in a challenging new work environment.

-- 🤔 I’m looking for help with technical stuff that I do not know and am eager to dig more into it.
-- 💬 Ask me about Golang, PHP, typescript, javascript, SQL, and some knowledge in other areas like meditation.
-- 📫 How to reach me: tao_sun@hotmail.com
+🧠 Expertise: Ask me anything about Go (Golang), large-scale TypeScript/JS/PHP systems, or database design (SQL).
+I also welcome a chat about the benefits of meditation.

-- 😄 Pronouns: Tao
+😄 Pronouns: Tao

-- ⚡ Fun fact: I like to take long walks, and buy books but not much time to read them all.
+📬 Contact: tao_sun@hotmail.com

+Fun Fact: I appreciate a good, long walk for clearing the mind, and I often use my book collection as interior decoration until I find time for them!